cmRingmaker/WEB_Template/theme-toggle/README.md

 ## CSS

-Within the :root, a color-scheme is set to light dark to utilize CSS's light-dark()

 **:root**
-- color-scheme is set to light dark to utilize CSS's light-dark() to handle multiple theme colors.
+- `color-scheme` is set to `light dark` to utilize CSS's `light-dark()` to handle multiple theme colors.
-- Using variables to define colors and then using light-dark() to use the already defined variables makes sure you only need to edit in one place to affect everything. color-scheme changes:
+- Using variables to define colors and then using `light-dark()` to use the already defined variables makes sure you only need to edit in one place to affect everything.

+**color-scheme**
-- [(see JS)](#javascript) On first visit, checkbox is set to indeterminate - neither true or false.
+- [(see JS)](#javascript) On first visit, checkbox is set to `indeterminate` - neither true or false.
 This allows for initial load to respect system settings.
-- If checkbox is false and not set to indeterminate, set to light theme.
+- If checkbox is `false` and not set to `indeterminate`, set to light theme.
-- If checkbox is true, set to dark theme.
+- If checkbox is `true`, set to dark theme.

 **THEME**
 - Utilizing CSS nesting, everything within theme is contained so caring about specificity of selectors isn't as mandatory.